Accessing an instance with PuTTY

 Convert the private key to PuTTY format

-You will need to use PuTTYgen to convert your private key into PuTTY format:
+1. Use PuTTYgen to convert your private key into PuTTY format.

 Import SSH Key pair to your instances